-Don Mears, Owner Author & Director of, Analytical Training Consultants, (ATC), and coordinates the sales, marketing and training program for XRF/OES PMI equipment (Thermo Scientific PAI - group).
+Don Mears, Owner, Author and Director of Analytical Training Consultants (ATC), coordinates the sales, marketing and training program for XRF/OES/LIBS PMI equipment (Thermo Scientific FSI - group).
 This involves the analyzers operation and training in radiation safety that meets local, State, Federal and International registration requirements.
 This includes certified report generation for proper material verification programs with the owners/users in the petrochemical, oil and gas industry.
 Mr. Mears has worked in the oil, gas and refining industry for 30 plus years.
 He held positions which included preparation and delivery of training presentations and has taught numerous industry courses explaining and applying API standards and recommended practices.
 This included involvement in two API work groups for revision of API Manual of Petroleum Measurement Standards Chapter 3-Tank Gauging Section 1B-"Standard Practice for Level Measurement of Liquid Hydrocarbons in Stationary Tanks by Automatic Tank Gauging" and API 2350 Overfill Protection for Storage Tank in Petroleum Facilities.
 He is currently working on the API Inspector Summit subcommittee for NDE Workshops.
-He has worked on field testing with PMI analyzers for NACE and has given two speeches regarding HF Alkylation Units and corrosion problems with "Residual Elements" (RE) Cr, Ni, Cu found in A-106 Carbon Steel pipes in these units.
+He has worked on field testing with PMI analyzers for NACE and has given two speeches regarding HF Alkylation Units and corrosion problems with " Residual Elements " (RE) Cr, Ni, Cu found in A-106 Carbon Steel pipes in these units.

 Since 1978 he has been affiliated with the Instrument Society of America.
-He also serves as the Oil & Gas Industry Consultant for Thermo Scientific (PAI) group.
+He also serves as the Oil & Gas Industry Consultant for Thermo Scientific (FSI) group.
 He continues to educate and support of the industries needs for safe operating practices.
 His work with API and their programs and Standards continue to be the high interest and focus for programs that will meet the industry needs.
-He is currently the Vice Chairman of the API RP 578 3rd edition.
+He was the Vice Chairman of the API RP 578 3rd edition.
+This PMI course is an API-U Approved training for API RP 578 3rd edition.